Indicative topics are:

-3. The steps in designing a qualitative research project and criteria for assessing its quality as applied to positivist as well critical theorists approaches
+• The steps in designing a qualitative research project and criteria for assessing its quality as applied to positivist as well critical theorist approaches.

-Ethical considerations in social research, the main problems with establishing valid samples and how different sampling approaches can undermine the validity of the research findings.
+• The use of sampling techniques in qualitative research, the main problems with establishing valid samples and how different sampling approaches can undermine the validity of the research findings.

-4. The variety of qualitative research techniques available to social scientists and their relative advantages and disadvantages in understanding the social world.
-These include interviewing, visual, comparative/historical, and discourse analytic approaches.
+• The variety of qualitative research techniques available to social scientists and their relative advantages and disadvantages in understanding the social world.
+These include interviewing, visual, comparative/historical, and discourse analytic approaches

 Method of assessment